alipman88/alipman88.github.io/readme.txt

 -----About:----------------

-This project demonstrates a jQuery script which uses FaceBook's Graph API to map data from a FaceBook profile to HTML form fields.
+This project demonstrates a jQuery script which uses FaceBook's Graph API to map data from a FaceBook profile to an HTML form.

 The applicable parameters are stored in an external .json file, providing a degree of abstraction so that the code may be easily repurposed.